KaushalKD279/Jumbled_frame_reconstruction/README.md

-# 🧩 Jumbled Frames Reconstruction Challenge
+🧩 Jumbled Frames Reconstruction Challenge

-## 🎯 Objective
+🎯 Objective

-Reconstruct the original 5-second, 1080p, 60 FPS video from a shuffled version (`jumbled_video.mp4`) by restoring the correct frame order using feature-based similarity analysis.
+Reconstruct the original 5-second, 1080p, 60 FPS video from a shuffled version (jumbled_video.mp4) by restoring the correct frame order using feature-based similarity analysis.

----

-## ⚙️ Dependencies
+⚙️ Dependencies

-This notebook automatically installs all required dependencies.
+This notebook automatically installs all required dependencies:

+opencv-python-headless

+torch, torchvision

+scikit-learn

+tqdm

+gdown

-Algorithm Overview
+🧠 Algorithm Overview

 The reconstruction process is based on frame similarity using deep features extracted from a pretrained ResNet-50 model.

 Steps:

-Frame Extraction:
-All frames are decoded and stored in memory.
+Frame Extraction – All frames are decoded and stored in memory.

-Feature Extraction:
-Each frame is passed through a pretrained CNN (ResNet-50) to extract 2048-dimensional embeddings.
+Feature Extraction – Each frame is passed through a pretrained CNN (ResNet-50) to extract 2048-dimensional embeddings.

-Similarity Matrix Computation:
-Cosine similarity is computed between all frame features using GPU acceleration.
+Similarity Matrix Computation – Cosine similarity is computed between all frame features using GPU acceleration.

-Greedy Path Construction:
-Frames are ordered by iteratively selecting the most similar next frame.
+Greedy Path Construction – Frames are ordered by iteratively selecting the most similar next frame.

-2-opt Local Optimization:
-A limited 2-opt heuristic is applied to improve global sequence ordering based on similarity gain.
+2-opt Local Optimization – A limited 2-opt heuristic refines the frame order for global improvement.

-Video Reconstruction:
-Frames are written sequentially to produce the final output reconstructed.mp4.
+Video Reconstruction – Frames are written sequentially to produce the final output reconstructed.mp4.

-How to Run
+🚀 How to Run

 Open the notebook in Google Colab.